goodluckoguzie/goodluckoguzie.github.io/cv.md

 ## Profile

-AI Researcher and Lecturer with **PhD in Computer Science** from Aston University and extensive experience in machine learning, robotics, and computer vision.
+**AI Researcher and Lecturer** with PhD from Aston University and 5+ years teaching experience.

-Research published in top-tier conferences (UKCI 2023, IEEE PRML 2024).
-Experienced in:
+**Research:** Published in top-tier conferences (UKCI 2023, IEEE PRML 2024).
+Expertise in:
+- Developing novel neural network architectures (Cosine-Gated LSTM)
-- Developing intelligent systems integrating computer vision, machine learning, and predictive models
+- Creating predictive models for social robot navigation
-- Teaching AI, robotics, and software development across multiple institutions
+- Teaching AI, robotics, and software development
-- Creating novel algorithms and neural network architectures
-- Implementing practical solutions for autonomous systems and healthcare technology

-Currently teaching at Solent University, QA Ltd, and Crimson while conducting active research in reinforcement learning and social robotics.
+**Currently:** Teaching at QA Ltd and Crimson while conducting research in reinforcement learning and computer vision.

 ---